 Meanwhile, the charges against Nuon Chea, Khieu Samphan, Ieng Sary and Khieu Thirith are expanded to include genocide.
 The four are formally indicted on 16 September 2010.
 All claim to be innocent.

 2011 - In November, Khieu Thirith is found to be suffering from dementia.
 She is declared unfit to stand trial but remains in custody.
-Opening statements in the trial of the remaining three defendants begin on 21 November.
+Opening statements in the first part of the trial of the remaining three defendants begin on 21 November.

 "The accused cannot credibly claim they did not know and had no control over the crimes that occurred," says prosecutor Andrew Cayley.
 "These crimes were the result of an organised plan developed by the accused and other leaders. ...
 They cannot be blamed solely on Pol Pot as some of the accused may try."